 The Yakima Arts Commission, an advisory group appointed by the Yakima City Council, developed an idea to harness the creativity of Central Washington artists to invigorate windows of empty downtown storefronts by displaying their work as part of a project called, "Windows Alive!".
 "Windows Alive!" is part of an ongoing effort to bring public art in Downtown Yakima.

 The following artist’s works can be seen on the North side of Yakima Avenue between the Hotel Maison and Third Street.
-This installation runs from October 7th 2016 through February 17th, 2017.
+This installation runs from March 3rd, 2017 through September, 2017.

 Like most artists, I [Deborah Ann] have worked alone in creating art with my message and materials.
 I couldn’t conceive of working with someone else on a project...
 READ MORE That changed when I met John Barany.
 He offered his art to other artists to impose their art onto his.
 We didn’t know each other prior to embarking on this journey so came without much idea as to what the other liked or thought we should do.
 In the last two years we have collaborated on many pieces and enjoyed learning about the techniques and ideas of each other.
 Bringing together his beautiful wood work with my fabric and clay work has been a great experience and created some very unique pieces.